Tour de France

-The 2019 Tour de France (the 106th edition) is set to start in Brussels, Belgium.
+The 2024 Tour de France (the 111th edition) is set to start in Florence, Italy.

-In 2019 the highly anticipated Tour de France will run from 6 - 28 July and will feature flats, hills and mountain terrain, as well as two individual time trial stages and two rest days.
+In 2024 the highly anticipated cycling race will feature flats, hills and mountain terrain, as well as two individual time trial stages and two rest days.
 The full itinerary will be announced at a later date.

-If you're a big cycling fan, then you don't want to miss out on watching the Tour de France live.
-Register your interest now, and we'll be in touch with our top 2019 Tour de France packages, travel additions and upgrades as soon as they become available.
+If you're a big cycling fan, then you don't want to miss out on watching the race live.
+Register your interest now, and we'll be in touch with our top 2024 Tour de France packages, travel additions and upgrades as soon as they become available.
 Don't miss out on this unique experience.

 Watching The Tour de France live is an incredible experience.
 Before the professional riders come through the towns, an entire parade goes through the town entertaining the spectators.
 The atmosphere is electric along the route.
 This event is flexible and allows people the freedom to watch as many or as few stages as they like.
 There are also packages that offer cycling enthusiasts the opportunity to cycle part of the route either before or after the professional cyclists have gone through a section.
 The weather in July is superb, lovely long sunny days.